vhx/api-documentation/source/includes/_api.auth.md

 <section class="is-internal text-2 contain">
   <p>For registered applications an alternative way to access the VHX API is via OAuth access tokens.
 You can email api@vhx.tv to register an application.
-  <p>Once your application is created, you will receive your client credentails, which includes your <code>client_id</code> and <code>client_secret</code> which can be used to make API requests.</p>
+  <p>Once your application is created, you will receive your client credentials, which includes your <code>client_id</code> and <code>client_secret</code> which can be used to make API requests.</p>
 </section>

-<h3 class="is-internal text-2 head-4 text--navy text--bold is-api margin-top-xlarge margin-bottom-medium" id="authentication-oauth-user">OAuth with Pairing Codes</h3>
+<h3 class="is-internal text-2 head-4 text--navy text--bold is-api margin-top-xlarge margin-bottom-medium" id="authentication-oauth-customer">OAuth with Pairing Codes</h3>

 > <h5 class="is-internal head-5 text--white">OAuth with Pairing Codes</h5>